What We Treat

 At Riverstone, we use Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) to help youth learn healthy ways to cope with the effects of trauma, gradually work through difficult memories, and feel more in control of their emotions and behaviors.
 Through supportive therapy, they begin to make sense of what happened and build confidence to move forward in a safe, positive direction.
 Parents are actively involved throughout treatment to help strengthen family support and healing.

-At Riverstone, we use Parent Management Training (PMT) to teach parents skills that encourage positive behaviors, decrease problem behaviors, and strengthen the parent-child relationship.
-Though the most successful treatment for behavior challenges is with parents, children also benefit from learning skills to regulate their emotions.
+Though the most successful treatment for behavior challenges involves working primarily with parents, children also benefit from learning skills to regulate their emotions.
 We use tools from Cognitive Behavioral Therapy (CBT) to help children recognize and name their feelings, learn coping and relaxation strategies to handle big emotions, and communicate their feelings more effectively.